sporto/sporto.github.com/source/_posts/2012-12-07-callbacks.markdown

 ### Pros

 - Usually code using a control flow library is easier to understand because it follows a natural order (from top to bottom).
 This is not true with callbacks and listeners.
-- If your functions or library follows the callback(error, result) pattern and use a flow control library like a Async then your code will flow very nicely from one function to the other, as shown in the first example.

 ### Cons